Skip to content

 Adult diagnosis is harder to access than child diagnosis in many regions.
 ND-affirming clinical practices increasingly offer adult assessment.
 The diagnosis unlocks accommodations and clarifies the framework, particularly when dyspraxia is co-occurring with autism or ADHD.

-8. What helps
+14. What helps

-9. School and workplace accommodations
+15. School and workplace accommodations

 Recognised as a disability in most jurisdictions.
 Common accommodations:

 Many adults with dyspraxia don’t realise they qualify for legal accommodation.
 Diagnostic paperwork unlocks the protections in most countries.
+The accommodation request process is usually straightforward when supported by an OT report.

-10. Frequently asked questions
+16. Frequently asked questions

 What is dyspraxia?